fluxcd/community/PROCESS.md

 - Make a PR against the `MAINTAINERS` file for a `fluxcd` GitHub org repo.
 [Example PR](https://github.com/fluxcd/source-controller/pull/584)
 - @mention all the other current maintainers
 - Have maintainers submit their vote by `+1`
-- Once all maintainers in repo have `+1` the pr will be reviewed by a member of the [flux2-maintainers]
+- Once all maintainers in repo have `+1` the pr will be reviewed by a member of the [core-maintainers]

 Electing new Maintainers of the same repository is a [Supermajority decision](#supermajority-decisions).